brugal/wolfcamql/README-wolfcam.txt

 * cg_crosshairColor "0xffffff"

-* cg_wh "0"  // 1 or 0, gives players quad shader which can be seen through walls, alternative to watching a demo with r_shownormals
+* cg_wh [0:  no wall hack, 1:  wall hack shader applied to all players, 2:  wall hack shader applied only to enemies, 3:  wall hack shader applied only to teammates]

 * cg_whIncludeDeadBody  // 1 or 0, includes dead bodies
 * cg_whIncludeProjectile  // 1 or 0, includes projectiles
-* cg_whShader if you want to use something other than 'powerups/quad'
+* cg_whShader if you want to use something other than 'wc/wallhack'
+* cg_whColor
+* cg_whAlpha
+* cg_whEnemyShader
+* cg_whEnemyColor
+* cg_whEnemyAlpha

 * cg_playerShader to add a non wall hacked shader (can be used in combination with cg_whShader to make it easier to see when someone becomes visible)

 * cg_itemsWh  wall hack for items